mingweishih/openenclave/tests/code_coverage/README.md

 # Code Coverage Test in OE

-This document shows how to do code coverage tests on OE The code coverage test is based on GCOV, a source-based code coverage implementation provided by GCC.
+This document shows how to do code coverage tests in OE.
+The code coverage test is based on GCOV, a source-based code coverage implementation provided by GCC.
 Currently, both LLVM and GCC supports GCOV.